GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 as well as instructions for adding custom html, css, and javascript files to your Gluu Server.

 ## Overview
 The Gluu Server's public facing pages are `xhtml` files.
-Before changing any files, we recommended taking backups so that no important elements are deleted from the pages.
+Before changing any files we recommended taking backups so that no important elements are lost.

-The availbale pages are in the `/opt/jetty-x.x/temp/jetty-localhost-xxxx-oxauth.war-_oxauth-any-1234.dir/webapp/` directory.
+The available pages are in the `/opt/jetty-x.x/temp/jetty-localhost-xxxx-oxauth.war-_oxauth-any-1234.dir/webapp/` directory.
 The file which represents the primary login page is included in the `oxauth-any` directory.

+Each Gluu Server component is deployed as a separate archive in WAR format.
+When any component's service is started, its archive is unpacked ("exploded") to Jetty's temporary file directory located under `/opt/jetty-9.3/temp/`.

+To customize any files used by a component, the file needs to be changed either at the location where they are unpacked, or in the corresponding archive itself.
+Note that, changes to files done "in place" won't be persisted--each time a component's service is restarted its `.war` archive will be re-exploded, overwritting the existing content on the disk.

+A typical example would be customizing oxAuth's login page.
+There are two ways to acheive this:

+1. Un-pack the needed files from oxauth.war with a tool like `jar`, update them and add them back to the archive with all required dependencies (Not recommended);

+2. Put the files under the `/opt/gluu/jetty/oxauth/custom/` directory, which will be used instead of the standard files in `oxauth.war`.
+(Note: the same approach will work for oxTrust if files are placed under `/opt/gluu/jetty/identity/custom/`).

 ## oxAuth Pages
 You can find the public facing oxAuth pages in the following locations: